-Opinion | Mark Meadows’s ludicrous new defense of Trump shows right-wing media’s power
+Opinion | Mark Meadows’s absurd spin for Trump shows right-wing media’s power

 Mark Meadows’s new appearance on Newsmax captures how this dynamic works.
-In response to new charges that former president Donald Trump badly mishandled White House documents, the former chief of staff offered up spin so ludicrous that he deserved to be laughed off the set.
+In response to reports that former president Donald Trump badly mishandled White House documents, his former chief of staff offered up spin so ludicrous that he deserved to be laughed off the set.
 Instead, Meadows’ nonsense was permitted to slide by, undisturbed by follow-ups.

-Meadows was responding to the news that White House staff periodically found ripped up paper clogging the toilet.
-This comes after The Post reported that Trump failed to turn over numerous boxes of documents to the National Archives, as required.
+Meadows was responding to the news that White House staff periodically found ripped up paper clogging a toilet in the residence.
+This comes after The Post had previously reported that Trump failed to turn over numerous boxes of documents to the National Archives, as required by law.
 Other documents had been torn up.

 In the Newsmax interview, Meadows scoffed at mainstream news organizations for implying that documents that were ripped up and taped together “show some nefarious purpose.”

-“Yet they will ignore Nancy Pelosi ripping up something on national TV behind the president,” Meadows seethed, referring to the House Speaker and California Democrat.
+“Yet they will ignore Nancy Pelosi ripping up something on national TV behind the president,” Meadows seethed, referring to the House Speaker.
 Media Matters posted Meadows’s full interview.

-You will recall that what speaker Nancy Pelosi (D-Calif.) ripped up in Feb.
-2020 was a copy of President Trump’s State of the Union address, after he had already delivered most of it to the nation.
+You will recall that what Pelosi ripped up in February 2020 was a copy of President Trump’s State of the Union address, after he had already delivered most of it to the nation.
 Pelosi’s act in no sense denied the public information, whereas withholding presidential documents very well might, and might also break the Presidential Records Act, a law.

-What’s notable beyond this epic stupidity is that Meadows’s Newsmax host didn’t bat an eye at it.
+What’s notable beyond this epic stupidity is that Meadows’s Newsmax host didn’t bat an eye.
 In fact, when Meadows drew a direct equivalence between these two acts, his host assented.

-And so, viewers of this interview only learned that Pelosi ripped up some kind of document in some vaguely nefarious way — and that the media gave her a pass for it.
-Learning what that document actually was might have challenged that impression.
+And so, the audience only learned that Pelosi ripped up some kind of document — and that the media gave her a pass for it.
+Learning what that document actually was might have challenged the impression that she’d done something nefarious.

 Wait, there’s more.
 As many have pointed out, the revelations about Trump’s handling of documents make the 2016 media obsession with Hillary Clinton’s treatment of emails, which turned out to be a non-scandal, look pretty ridiculous.

-Yet in discussing that comparison, Meadows nonetheless sought to cast Clinton’s conduct as the only real scandal here.
+Yet in discussing that comparison, Meadows nonetheless sought to cast Clinton’s conduct as the only real scandal.

 “When a lot of that was actually happening with Hillary Clinton, there was actually an investigation,” Meadows said, apparently referring to the FBI’s probe of Clinton.
 Meadows said Clinton had “purposely” destroyed documents, and insisted: “There is no comparison.”